praekeltfoundation/vumi/docs/intro/scaleconf03.rst

 you could look at adding to make improve it.

 1. Add the ability to form groups.
-2. Add the ability to invite people to join the group via SMS.
+2. Add the ability to invite people to join via SMS.
 3. Add persistence via :class:`vumi.persist.txredis_manager.TxRedisManager` to
     allow multiple Smitter processes to run in Supervisord_ while sharing data.